 This is probably my favorite way that this market differs from the stock market, and it all goes back to regulation.
 Don’t get me wrong, the sports betting market is becoming so much more regulated with legalization.
 But the truth is, even more than getting the best of the number this is your number one advantage over sports books in my opinion.

 Go back to the stock market comparison.
-If you know a fortune 500 CEO is about to be indicted and got that information from a janitor overhearing a phone call, then made a trade to short their market accordingly, you could go to jail for years.
+If you know a fortune 500 CEO is about to be indicted and got that information from a janitor overhearing a phone call, then made a trade to short their market accordingly, that’s insider trading.
+Forex Academy has all the laws and rules regarding this in their courses, if you wanted to learn it all.
+It’s a rather nuanced world where a lot could happen.
+Best be informed.

 When it comes to sports betting, if you hear about an injury from a player’s friend, there’s no penalty.
 You can go ahead and get down as much as you want free and clear with no restrictions.